getpelican/pelican/docs/settings.rst

 ==========

 The default behaviour of Pelican is to list all the article titles along with a short description on the index page.
-While it works pretty well for small-to-medium blogs, for sites with large quantity of articles it would be convenient to have a way to paginate the list.
+While this works well for small-to-medium sites, sites with a large quantity of articles will probably benefit from paginating this list.

 You can use the following settings to configure the pagination.